 He remembers that when he arrived in town one of the first questions people who ask him was whether he was a drunk.
 The other thing he remembers from Prince Rupert was a case where he was warned the judge was about to do something really wrong, and Barnett ran into the court saying “Judge I’ve been asked to act for this boy, I have not had an opportunity to talk with him, I have not had an opportunity to talk with his parents, I am willing to act for him, I know nothing about this matter, I need an adjournment.”
 As he came to learn, the judge had already written an order raising the indigenous youth to an adult so he could be sent to prison, before he’d even had a hearing.
 Barnett was sure to appeal that order.

 Judge Cunliffe Barnett was appointed to the Provincial Court in Williams Lake, and sat his first day in October 1973.
-While he had encountered Indigenous issues as an attorney in Prince Rupert and Merritt, those issues because a regular occurrence during his time on the bench.
+While he had encountered Indigenous issues as an attorney in Prince Rupert and Merritt, those issues became a regular occurrence during his time on the bench.
 Within a few weeks on the court, he was asked to the Cannon Lake reservation to hear the group's concerns for the thirty children which had been removed from the community and never returned.
 Accompanied by social worker Skip Alton, he learned that the practice of ‘scooping’ children continued in the area.
 Judge Barnett remembers returning to town and looking through the courthouse records for all the judicial requests made by social workers, and found “there wasn’t a single case where the social workers hadn’t got the order that they were asking for.”
-Judge Barnett took a stand, deciding to end this practice of unquestioned intervention, prompting many to begin insulting him was a phrase he never took to be an insult – ‘Indian lover’
+Judge Barnett took a stand, deciding to end this practice of unquestioned intervention, prompting many to begin insulting him was a phrase he never took to be an insult – ‘Indian lover.’

 Judge Barnett’s cases related to Indigenous issues are those which stand out most in his mind.
 He remembers the case of Francis Haines, a Chilcotin man who killed a moose, as possibly his first Aboriginal Rights case.
 He found Haines not guilty, a decision that was later overturned by the BC Supreme Court and the BC Court of Appeal.
 Despite being overruled, Judge Barnett is confident he made the right decision in the Haines case, but admits he “did come to understand that the decision was written about 10 years too soon.”

 He would face another Aboriginal hunting rights case when William Alphonse killed a deer.
-He recalls that when trial began Crown attempted to argue that a criminal trial was not the appropriate place for this issue, to which Judge Barnett reminded crown they could issue a stay and that “Mr. Alphonse didn’t ask to be charged.”
+He recalls that when trial began Crown attempted to argue that a criminal trial was not the appropriate place for this issue, to which Judge Barnett reminded Crown they could issue a stay and that “Mr. Alphonse didn’t ask to be charged.”
 Again Justice Barnett found the accused First Nations hunter not guilty.
 The decision was overturned on appeal, but he recalls he received a letter from a senior judge which said “Cunliffe - don’t be too upset with my decision overruling you, my favorite lawyer says that you’re right and I’m wrong.”
 Cunliffe Barnett remembers that for that judge “his favorite lawyer was his daughter.”

 Judge Cunliffe Barnett was interviewed in August 2017 for the Peter A Allard School of Law History Project.
-His advice to students and lawyers alike is to consider finishing their career as a member of the bench, because it is a truly rewarding experience.

 In the interview Judge Barnett references several cases, citations available below: